Castlemaine is the main town, officially a city,

 of The Shire of Mount Alexander, in central Victoria.

-It has a population of about 8000 and economically it is doing better than the rest of regional Victoria.
+it is doing better economically than the rest of regional Victoria.

 Until now, "The Shire" and its resident hobbits, have managed to avoid great changes (a sort of Brigadoon effect)